tinhtq/genAI/README.md

 # genAI
-This repo related to OpenAI or AWS Bedrock
+This repo related to use OpenAI or AWS Bedrock